amitchandhok7/Coffee-Sales-Analysis/README.md

 - SQL
 - Tableau

-From conducting this analysis, I found that:
+From this analysis, I found that:
 - Large Hot Chocolates are the most sold item at the cafe, with sales peaking in the winter months.
 - Friday's are the most popular day throughout the year, with espressos being the most popular choice.
 - On average, 128 bakery items sell in a day